Neighborhoods of Kalamazoo, Michigan: Arcadia

 The Arcadia neighborhood is on the west side of Kalamazoo, bounded on the south by West Michigan Avenue and on the east by Howard Street.
 Kalamazoo Township and the Westwood neighborhood lie to the north, and Oshtemo Township is to the west.
 There are approximately four hundred single-family residences in the neighborhood, which are the primary focus of the Arcadia Neighborhood Association.
 The northern area of the neighborhood contains natural, undeveloped areas.

 As of the 2000 census, the population of the Arcadia neighborhood was 3529 persons living in 1647 households.
 The racial makeup of the neighborhood was 81.30% White, 9.49% Black or African American, 0.43% Native American, 5.02% Asian, 0.00% Native Hawaiian or Pacific Islander, 1.25% from other races, and 2.52% from two or more races.
 2.21% of the population were Hispanic or Latino of any race.

 Burke Acres

-Burke Acres lies on the northeast side of Kalamazoo, bounded by the Kalamazoo River on the west and Gull Road on the south.
-Both Averill Lake and Spring Valley Lake are found within the neighborhood, and the city's Spring Valley Park takes up a large portion of the neighborhood's area.
+Burke Acres comprises the northeast corner of the City of Kalamazoo, bounded by the City of Parchment to the north, Kalamazoo River to the west, and Gull Road to the south.
+Averill and Spring Valley Lakes are within the neighborhood, and the City's Spring Valley Park comprises a large portion of the neighborhood's area.
+A large portion of the neighborhood was platted from the former Burke farm.
+Many houses in the neighborhood were erected in the 1950s and 1960s.
 There is currently no neighborhood association for Burke Acres.

 As of the 2000 census, the population of the Burke Acres neighborhood was 3481 persons living in 1414 households.
 The racial makeup of the neighborhood was 69.64% White, 23.04% Black or African American, 0.43% Native American, 1.09% Asian, 0.00% Native Hawaiian or Pacific Islander, 1.87% from other races, and 3.94% from two or more races.
 2.61% of the population were Hispanic or Latino of any race.